Vicfred/n3vocabulary/README.md

     - Just open the csv in excel.
     - Parse it with your favourite programming language.
     - Parse it with a CLI program.
-- Kanji, hiragana and english.
+- Kanji, hiragana, english and spanish.
 - Separated into categories.

 ### Planned features.
-- Spanish translation.
+- Chinese translation.